 Studying the origins of the words you use can help solidify the connections in your brain and guess the meanings of the vocabulary you come across in the future.

 For example, once you know that ‘ortho’ means straight, you can quickly guess the meaning of tricky words like orthography (the proper way of writing) or orthodontist (a doctor who straightens teeth).

 Beyond its practical benefits, etymology can also be exciting and incredibly fun.
 Let’s say you find yourself using the same word repeatedly.
 Then, open the thesaurus, look up the word’s root, prefix, and suffix, and discover synonyms.

 14- Spaced Repetition

 Spaced repetition is an evidence-based learning technique usually performed with flashcards.
-A 2016 study found that the use of spaced repetition increases the rate of learning.
+A 2016 study found that using spaced repetition increases the learning rate.

 Spaced repetition is generally applied in contexts in which a learner must acquire various information and remember them indefinitely in memory.
 Therefore, it is well suited for the problem of vocabulary acquisition in the course of second-language learning.

-By using these tips described in this article, you should be well on your way to discovering and learning new words to develop your vocabulary and strengthen your practice of the English language.
+By using the tips described in this article, you should be well on your way to discovering and learning new words to develop your vocabulary and strengthen your practice of the English language.